BotSonu/Data-Analysis-on-FIFA-dataset/README.md

 ## FIFA Dataset Analysis

-This project uses a FIFA dataset sourced from Kaggle to perform data analysis on player statistics.
-By utilizing Python libraries such as pandas, numpy, seaborn, and matplotlib, we explore key trends, player performance metrics, and other insights.
-The analysis is conducted in a Jupyter notebook, which allows for interactive data exploration and visualization, revealing patterns in player attributes, team performance, and more.
+This project focuses on data analysis of the FIFA dataset from Kaggle.
+Using Python libraries like pandas and numpy, the analysis explores player statistics, identifies trends, and uncovers key insights into player performance and team data.
+The goal is to perform in-depth data exploration without using any visualization techniques.

 ---